atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 }
 ```

-Today Compiled does the following:
+Today Compiled would do the following:

-1. Find the JSXAttribute called `css`
+1. Find the JSXAttribute node called `css`
 2. Traverse its children
-3. Find logical expression
+3. Find a logical expression node
 4. Traverse the right node
-5. Find identifier
+5. Find an identifier
-6. Resolve identifier
+6. Resolve the identifier
+7. Statically evaluate the styles from the object
-7. Generate class name and styles
+8. Generate class name and styles
-8. Transform to Compiled Component
+9. Transform the parent of the JSXAttribute node to a Compiled Component

 This is a lot of steps and prone to running into edge cases unfortunately.
 But it does work!
 And allowed the initial architecture to work with any unmarked style rules.
-If we were to enforce that all style rules **must** be declared using the `css` function things get a little more interesting.

-If we take the example above, ensure all styles flow through a `css` call site, and then compile each call site in place to a data structure Compiled can work with, things get _really_ interesting.
+If we were to enforce that _all style rules must be declared using explicit call sites_ things start to get easier.
+We can take the example from above using this constraint and then transform them to a data structure Compiled can work with at runtime.

 ```diff
 /** @jsxImportSource @compiled/react */